feu-follet/bundle-lib/README.md

 # How to use
 Copy the "bundle-lib.js" file and paste it in the "scripts" folder of your mod (don't forget to change main.js if you're using one.)

-Then you must change some things, follow the instructions in code comments !
+Then you must a few things, follow the instructions in code comments !

 Enjoy !